zzhang82/web422/notes/angular-forms-intro.md

 </select>
 ```

-The above two examples are practically identical, the only difference is the property that they're binding two and the first &lt;select&gt; element has the "multiple" attribute.
+The above two examples are practically identical, the only differences are the property that they're binding to and the "multiple" attribute.

 You will notice that our ```[(ngMode)]``` binding syntax has not changed, however the method for displaying the &gt;option&gt; elements is different.
 Here, we use the standard \*ngFor structural directive, but we have added a **value** property that we can / must set.